-The bold, striking look of the brows pictured in the examples above cannot be achieved with microblading alone.
+The bold and striking look of the brows above cannot be achieved with just microblading alone.
 As you know, microblading usually yields very soft results that are ultra natural, undetectable and more “air-y."
 Also, in some cases your client may only have a small patch of dark coarse hair on their existing brows that could end up looking unnatural if you do microblading only.
 So what options do you have?

 Shading the brow following microblading will add density and more of a defined look.
 You can be creative in the way you achieve your desired look, and really bring your artistic talent to light.
 You’re only limited by your imagination!